 Geoffrey Morgan, Communications Coordinator

 Geoffrey is a Seattle native and first went to the Baiwu Valley in 2007, as a student on the University of Washington -Sichuan University exchange.
 While in the valley he took charge of enlarging and repairing the water system for Yangjuan village, and wrote his honors thesis for the Jackson School of International Studies on his experience as a critique of international development.
 During his time spent in the village he fell in love with the people and saw the good that CMEF was providing and wanted to help.
 He is currently working with CMEF as the secretary and calendar coordinator.
 While at the UW he also obtained an honors degree in Civil and Environmental Engineering.
 After completing his degrees at the UW he went to the University of Cambridge to read for his Master’s degree in Engineering for Sustainable Development.
-He is now working in London for Arup’s International Development team.
+He is now working in Copenhagen as an infrastructure resilience specialist for the United Nations Office for Project Services.
 Outside of CMEF he enjoys backpacking, scuba diving, and cycling.

 Sara first visited Yangjuan School as an exchange student at Sichuan University in 2004-05.
 For her senior anthropology project, she made a video of Nuosu women’s traditional needlework skills.
 She returned in 2006 to teach kindergartners finger-painting and hand-washing.
 Sara spent so much time at the University of Washington that she earned a BA in Anthropology, a MEd in Special Education, and became a Board Certified Behavior Analyst.
 She is a special education teacher in Seattle Public Schools.
 Sara loves teaching her middle school students who have autism.
 While work is fun and fulfilling, she also enjoys spending time with her Chengdu born terrier, Baozi.